IsXudongZhang/IsXudongZhang.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m currently a second-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. [Guang Chen](https://scholar.google.com.hk/citations?hl=zh-CN&user=kBhIyv4AAAAJ), the head of the [Robotics & Embodied AI Lab](https://ispc-group.github.io/).
+I’m currently a third-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. [Guang Chen](https://scholar.google.com.hk/citations?hl=zh-CN&user=kBhIyv4AAAAJ), the head of the [Robotics & Embodied AI Lab](https://ispc-group.github.io/).
 My research focuses on **AI for drug discovery**, with specific interests in (1) structure-based molecular generation, (2) generative models, and (3) reinforcement learning.

 &#x1F4E3; News
 ======

 &#x1F389; **2025.02:** Our work (RCP-Bench) on collaborative perception is accepted by CVPR2025!

-&#x1F389; **2024.12:** We won the championship in [The Second Global AI Drug Development Algorithm Competition](https://aistudio.baidu.com/competition/detail/1214/0/introduction)!
+&#x1F389; **2024.12:** We won the championship (1/226) in [The Second Global AI Drug Development Algorithm Competition](https://aistudio.baidu.com/competition/detail/1214/0/introduction)!

 &#x1F389; **2024.11:** Our work (AMG) on 3D structure-based molecular generation is accepted by Briefings in Bioinformatics!